Shield Therapeutics (LON:STX) Rating Reiterated by Peel Hunt

-Shield Therapeutics (LON:STX)‘s stock had its “buy” rating reiterated by stock analysts at Peel Hunt in a research note issued on Thursday, LSE.Co.UK reports.
+Peel Hunt restated their buy rating on shares of Shield Therapeutics (LON:STX) in a report published on Thursday, Digital Look reports.

-Separately, Peel Hunt reissued a “buy” rating on shares of Shield Therapeutics in a research report on Thursday.
+Separately, Peel Hunt reissued a buy rating on shares of Shield Therapeutics in a research report on Tuesday, May 18th.

 Shield Therapeutics plc, a specialty pharmaceutical company, engages in the development and commercialization of late-stage pharmaceuticals to treat unmet medical needs.
 The company's lead product is Ferric Maltol, marketed in the European Union as Feraccru, a non-salt based oral therapy for the treatment of iron deficiency with or without anaemia in adults.